 To find the right match, CLASS job coaches key in on individuals’ strengths and interests by conducting assessments and surveys, then guide individuals to learn new skills.
 With daily help, with side-by-side supports, individuals explore and experience hands-on training to prepare for a full range of responsibilities suitable for the individual to perform.

 With job development plans tailored to their needs, people with disabilities discover what's possible and become ready for jobs that interest and suit them, increasing their empowerment, self-satisfaction, confidence and independence.
 Vocational training and continuous on-the-job supports ensure an individual’s continued confidence, success and satisfaction.

 Effective job matching and, ultimately, employment for people with disabilities, are motivators for families to place their loved ones with CLASS.

 Successful job development is a number of tasks that requires skill and commitment on the part of the individual seeking a job and members of their support team.
 CLASS job developers use person-centered career planning to get to know their job seekers.
 We are knowledgeable about community resources and also adept at recognizing and utilizing personal networks.
 CLASS job coaches personalize the employment relationship between an individual and an employer to fulfill the specific business needs outlined by the employer, an approach which may include job carving, job creation and job sharing.
 The CLASS job seeker enjoys an employment process that helps them uniquely fit the job position, one that meets their individual needs and interests, and a job coach who continues to support them until the requirements of the job are performed independently.

-A Little Easier Recovery, North Andover
+A Little Easier Recovery, Lawrence

 Aramark Uniform Service, Lawrence